 PRO TIP: For increased temperature control, a thermometer might be a worthwhile purchase.
-(In fact, most every seasoned smoker uses one, regardless of their appliance.)
+(In fact, almost every seasoned smoker uses one, regardless of their appliance.)
 You can use them to find the “sweet spot” in your smoker and, overall, they provide a more accurate account of the temperature inside the cabinet.

 As many of us can attest to, if you don’t clean-up soon after cooking, you’re only setting yourself up for double duty.
 Dried juices.
 Crusted meats.
 Grease in its ugliest form.
 The last thing you want to do, after preparing your favorite meats and slicing up your favorite vegetables is to have to scrub away the leftovers from last week’s barbecue.
 (Yuck!)
 That’s why it’s important to have a smoker that cleans as easy as it cooks.

 As previously mentioned, the racks of the Bradley 6-Rack Digital are all adjustable.
 They can be removed, soaked in water and easily scrubbed from side to side.
-You might also notice, when you open the smoker, that there’s a small bowl sitting at the bottom, inside of a tray.
+You might also notice, when you open the smoker, that there’s a small bowl sitting at the bottom, inside a tray.
 The bowl is there for the ashes.
 Just fill it up with a little bit of water and it catches all the little bits of the bisquettes as they burn.
 The tray is there for the grease and the various juices that come rolling off and out of the meat as it slowly cooks in the smoky aroma.
 Both are simply removed.
 Just pull them out, rinse, scrub and then return.

 NOTE: Remember, even though the smoker doesn’t get as hot as a grill or an oven, its various parts can still burn you.
 Leave ample time for the insides to cool before cleaning.
-And make sure, when you wipe down the insides, not to leave any leftover moisture as it may affect cooking times, temperatures and the overall atmosphere inside of the chamber.
+And make sure, when you wipe down the insides, not to leave any leftover moisture as it may affect cooking times, temperatures and the overall atmosphere inside the chamber.

 The Bradley 6-Rack Digital comes in two major parts, the smoke tower and the digital smoke generator.
 Both are easily attached to the other — a push here, a pull there — and once those two are connected, it’s as easy as plugging in a few cables, inserting the racks, placing the drip tray and tossing in the ash bowl.
 It shouldn’t take you more than an hour.